mvolkmann/MyUnixEnv/notes/VueNotes.md

 The `.vue` file that defines a component typically has an `export default` of an object with the following properties.

+- `el`\
-- `el`: a CSS selector that specifies where this component should be rendered, typically only used for top-level components
+  This is a CSS selector that specifies where this component should be rendered, typically only specified in top-level components.
+- `name`\
-- `name`: the component name
+  This is the component name.
-  This becomes an id in the generated HTML that can be referenced in CSS.
+  Does it become an id in the generated HTML that can be referenced in CSS?
+- `components`\
+  This lists other components used by this component inside curly braces.
-- `components`: an object where keys are component names and values are components
+  It is an object where keys are component names and values are components.
-  - with ES6 object shorthand, can be `{Foo, Bar}` list of other components used by this component inside curly braces
+  With ES6 object shorthand, it can be written as `{Foo, Bar}`.
+- `props`\
-- `props`: an object describing the props this component accepts
+  This is an object describing the props this component accepts.
-  - keys are prop names; values are their types
+  The keys are prop names and the values are their types.
-  - ex. `props: {name: String, age: Number}`
+  For example, `props: {name: String, age: Number}`.
+  Prop values are passed in from parent components using attributes.
+  When their values change, the component is updated rather than creating a new instance.
+  The `beforeUpdate` and `updated` lifecycle methods are invoked.
+- `computed`\
-- `computed`: props that are computed based on other props and data
+  This is an object describing props that are computed based on other props and data.
+- `data`\
-- `data`: data specific to a component instance, like state in React
+  This is a function that returns data specific to a component instance.
+  It is similar to "state" in React.
+  If an object is specified instead of a function, all component instances will share that data.
+- `methods`\
+  This is an object that defines the methods of this component.
-- `methods`: primarily used for event handling
+  They are primarily used for event handling.
-  (Are there lifecycle methods that go here?)
+  Lifecycle methods are not defined here.
+  The keyword "this" refers to a component instance in these methods.

 ## Assets